IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

          port: 9443
      ```

-   - Deploy the yaml files:
+   - Run the following command to deploy the yaml files:

      ```
      oc apply -k deploy/overlay-apps